 While above we recommended the area of Montmarte in the 18th Arrondissement as a wonderful place to stay for a romantic weekend away, it’s also the place to stay to explore the quintessential, bohemian side of Paris.

-Montmarte is known as being the center of the flourishing artist community during the period of 1907-1914.
-During this time and in later years, artists including Picasso, Toulouse-Lautrec, Dali, and others, lived and worked here.
+Montmarte is known as being the center of the flourishing artist community from 1907 through 1914.
+During this time and in later years, artists, including Picasso, Toulouse-Lautrec, Dali, and others, lived and worked here.

 Still today you can visit Place du Tertre, where the local artists can be found.
 Stop by and have one of these talented artists paint your portrait or simply purchase one of their paintings as a great souvenir from your trip.

 One of the best things to do in Montmarte is just to spend hours exploring the narrow laneways.
 The streets are lovely, lined with ivy-clad buildings, stunning multi-colored buildings, and trendy little cafes.
 Other things to do include seeing the stairs of Montmartre, visiting Montmartre cemetery, the vineyards of Montmartre and seeing little cabarets such as Au Lapin Agile.

 Also, close by you can visit Marché des Puces de Saint Ouen for some vintage shopping.